GenAI in Education

 Event Registration: Free

-Event Format: Hybrid
+Event Format: Online

 Event Registration: Free